frumania/aws-alexa-hana-playground/README.md

 # Welcome to the SAP HANA playground for Alexa

 This repository is meant as guided walkthrough to create interactions between **Amazon Alexa** and **SAP HANA**.
-It is currently divided into three parts
+It is currently divided into the following parts

 0. **Getting Started**: Prepares dev environment and introduces the hello world template including testing, based on AWS Codestar and Cloud9
 1. **Run SAP HANA Quick Start**: Example on how to trigger AWS Cloud Formation scripts from Alexa, in particular triggering the AWS Quick Start for SAP HANA, deploying a new SAP HANA sandbox on demand